-If your case was not referred to the IV-D Monitoring Program, Legal Enforcement may file an action to enforce a child and medical support obligation under our enforcement application services.
+If your case was not referred to the IV-D Monitoring Program, Legal Support Services may file an action to enforce a child and medical support obligation under our enforcement application services.
 Read Additional information.

 NOTE: If you are represented by an attorney, you must have your attorney contact our office on your behalf.

-If your case is in the IV-D Monitoring Program and you would like to determine if it qualifies for enforcement of a past-due (unpaid) child support obligation, please contact the Child Support Office at 817-884-1475.
+If your case is in the IV-D Monitoring Program and you would like to determine if it qualifies for enforcement of a past-due (unpaid) child support obligation, please contact Child Support Services at 817-884-1475.